jonkarrer/chewed_up/README.md

 1. I relied heavily on prisma's github for next.js.
 Refer to this link <https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-nextjs-api-routes>

 2. Putting post folder in the api folder was the gotcha. /api/post was used as the fetch destination in the admin page. the real path is api/post/index.
 Kinda odd.

-## Build errors

-1. Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/@prisma/client/runtime/index.js

-2. M: ./node_modules/next/dist/next-server/server/load-components.js
-   10:41:28 PM: Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/next/dist/next-server/server/load-components.js 10:41:28 PM: Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/next/dist/next-server/server/require.js 10:41:28 PM: Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/next/dist/next-server/server/require.js 10:41:28 PM: Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/next/dist/next-server/server/require.js

-3. Critical dependency: the request of a dependency is an expression 10:41:28 PM: ./node_modules/@prisma/client/runtime/index.js 10:41:28 PM: Module not found: Can't resolve 'encoding' in '/opt/build/repo/node_modules/@prisma/client/runtime' 10:41:28 PM: ./node_modules/node-fetch/lib/index.js 10:41:28 PM: Module not found: Can't resolve 'encoding' in '/opt/build/repo/node_modules/node-fetch/lib'